renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 Loading your Data
 =================

-Orange comes with its `own data format <https://docs.biolab.si//3/data-mining-library/tutorial/data.html#data-input>`_, but can also handle native Excel (.xlsx or .xls), comma- or tab-delimited data files.
+Arithmos comes with its `own data format <https://docs.biolab.si//3/data-mining-library/tutorial/data.html#data-input>`_, but can also handle native Excel (.xlsx or .xls), comma- or tab-delimited data files.
 The input data set is usually a table, with data instances (samples) in rows and data attributes in columns.
 Attributes can be of different `types`